zesinger/libserum/README.md

 After that timeout `Serum_Colorize()` will no longer return the previous colorized frame but return false to allow the user to render the original frame as it is.
 If a known frame gets colored the timeout starts from 0.

-4. Call `bool Serum_ApplyRotations(UINT8* palette, UINT8* rotations)` for former format files and `bool Serum_ApplyRotationsN(UINT16* frame, UINT8* modelements, UINT16* rotationsinframe, UINT sizeframe, UINT16* rotations, bool is32)` for new format file.
+4. Call `bool Serum_ApplyRotations(Serum_Frame* poldframe)` for former format files and `bool Serum_ApplyRotationsN(Serum_Frame_New* pnewframe, UINT8* modelements32, UINT8* modelements64)` for new format file to update the color rotations if available.

-Former format:

-	- the Serum_Frame::palette returned by `Serum_Colorize()` and will be modified to apply rotations
-	- is the Serum_Frame::rotations returned by `Serum_Colorize()`
+Former format: Just send the Serum_Frame received from `Serum_Colorize()`.
+It will return true if a rotation was done and you must redraw the frame, false if not.

 New format:

-	- frame is the Serum_Frame_New::frame32 (if you set is32 to true) or the Serum_Frame_New::frame64 (you set is32 to false) returned by `Serum_Colorize()` and will be modified according the rotations to be applied
-	- modelements is a pointer to 32 * width32 or 64 * width64 (according to is32) UINT8 that will be 1 if the corresponding pixel has changed, 0 if not (so that you don't need to re-paint all the pixels)
-	- rotationsinframe is either the Serum_Frame_New::rotationsinframe32 or Serum_Frame_New::rotationsinframe64 (according to is32) returned by `Serum_Colorize()`
-	- sizeframe is either 32 * width32 or 64 * width64 (according to is32)
-	- rotations is either the Serum_Frame_New::rotations32 or Serum_Frame_New::rotations64 (according to is32) returned by `Serum_Colorize()`
-	- is32 indicates if you want the rotations for the 32P frame (true) or for the 64P frame (false)
+	- send the Serum_Frame_New received from `Serum_Colorize()`
+ 	- modelements32 and modelements64 are 2 optional buffers that you must have allocated with respectively 32 * width32 and 64 * width64 UINT8.
+For each pixel, the corresponding modelementsXX will be 0 if it didn't change or >0 if it did.
+If you don't need this information (as tou will redraw the full frame when there are rotations), you can set them as NULL.

 5. When releasing the table, call `void Serum_Dispose(void)`